marcdel/open_telemetry_decorator/README.md

 ### Span Attributes

-The `trace` decorator allows you to specify an `includes` option which gives you more flexibility with what you can include in the span attributes.
-Omitting the `includes` option with `trace` means no attributes will be added to the span.
+The `trace` decorator allows you to specify an `include` option which gives you more flexibility with what you can include in the span attributes.
+Omitting the `includes` option with `trace` means no attributes will be added to the span by the decorator.

 ```elixir
 defmodule MyApp.Worker do